New Hope Improvement Association Bylaws

 10.2 Terms of Office

 The term of office for all Officers and Members-At-Large is two (2) years.
-Officers and Members-At-Large may only hold an office for two (2) successive full terms.
+Officers and Members-At-Large may be elected to successive terms.

 Should an Officer or Member-At-Large resign, the President shall recommend a member of the Association to the Board for appointment to fill the vacant position until the next election, except for the Treasurer who shall be appointed immediately by the President.

 The intent of Association is to make elections as accessible as possible to the voting members.
 The Board of Directors may decide to use any format of election where integrity of the vote is assured, and full participation of the voting membership is facilitated.

 Electronic voting will begin October 1st and conclude October 31st.
 If the Board decides to have a paper ballot, the Nominating Committee will prepare paper ballots for the Annual Meeting in November.

 The election results from any approved method of balloting shall be announced at the Annual Meeting in November and reported on electronic media.
 Officers and Members-At-Large terms shall begin January 1 of the following year.